louisbichard/notes/Revision/Cryptography/Lecture notes/lecture1.md

 * Encryption and decryption use different keys
 * Keys are related but it's hard to deduce one from the other

+##Symmetric vs Public key

+###Speed
+Symmetric cryptography is much faster than public key for a similar level of security

+###Security
+For same computational cost, symmetric is more secure

+###Complexity of implementation
+Symmetric requires a secure channel for passing of its keys which can be expensive

+##Combining symmetric and public key cryptography
+* Use public key cryptography to exchange a message with a symmetric key
+* Communicate using symmetric cryptography
+* Used in SSL ang PGP